sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/arc-serratus.md

 ## Void Bullet Hail

-[SP: 18][CD: 18s] When scoring a hit, deals 500% ATK of AOE Physical DMG and impairs enemies (-40% DEF) for 12s.
+[SP 소모: 18][재사용 대기 시간: 18초] When scoring a hit, deals 500% ATK of AOE Physical DMG and impairs enemies (-40% DEF) for 12s.
 Wielder gains 5s Iron Will buff: greatly increased Ignore Interrupt and each Combo ATK decreases target's DEF by 4% (CD: 0.4s.
 Max stack: 5) and refreshes the duration of the impair debuff.

 ## Iron Will